 - If at least one of the large faces is not machined flat, machine it flat with a few light skim cuts.

 - With this flat face against the fixed jaw of the vise, use a metal rod to clamp the block in place with one of the sides facing up.
 Take skim cuts to flatten this face.
 The moving jaw will press against an as-yet-unmachined surface, so the metal rod is to prevent the movable vise jaw from applying moments and twisting the block out of alignment with the fixed jaw.

 - Flip the block 180° so the base remains against the fixed jaw, and the just-faced side is flat against the bottom of the vise, using the metal rod to clamp again.
 Take skim cuts until the block measures about 3 7/8" in width.

-- Clamp the block in the vise as it will be oriented for micromachining, and using a 1/4" end mill (approx), cut four evenly spaced longitudinal slots into the top of the block, about 1/4" deep.
+- Clamp the block in the vise as it will be oriented for micromachining, and using a 1/4" end mill (approx), use program #04442 (Wax Channels) from machine memory to cut longitudinal slots into the top of the block, about 1/4" deep.
 These grooves are to improve adhesion of the yellow wax to the blue wax carrier block.